VincentTran2466/TuringMachine/README.md

 Turing Machine Simulator

-The Problem
+The Problem:

 Given a description of a Turing Machine and a string, simulate the string running on the Turing Machine for a given number of steps.
 At the end of the simulation, you are to determine if the machine accepted the string, rejected the string, or did not halt in the required number of steps.

-Input Format (standard input)
+Input Format (standard input):

 The first line of the input file will contain a single positive integer, n (n < 100), representing the number of Turing Machines that are going to be described in the file.